Anastasia-Romanov/lacan-user-guide/nitrotype.md

 ## news

 - Breaks without manage messages.
-- Literally the worst paginator I've ever seen.
+- Literally the worst paginator I've ever seen, you can see more detailed information about the paginator [here](/paginator.md).

 ## register